-Ralcorp Holdings (NYS: RAH) came in right in line with the Street's expectations last quarter, but investors are hoping that it will beat them this quarter.
-The company will unveil its latest earnings on Tuesday, Nov.
-8. Ralcorp Holdings is engaged in manufacturing, distributing, and marketing Post-branded cereals and store-brand food products in the grocery, mass merchandise, drug, and food service channels.
+While Ralcorp Holdings (NYS: RAH) missed estimates last quarter, investors hope that it will bounce back and outpace Wall Street expectations this quarter.
+The company will unveil its latest earnings on Tuesday, Feb.
+7. Ralcorp Holdings is engaged in manufacturing, distributing, and marketing Post-branded cereals and store-brand food products in the grocery, mass merchandise, drug, and food service channels.

 What analysts say: